Grunt-generate/grunt-generate/README.md

 # grunt-generate

 > Grunt plugin that generates files from user-defined templates.
-It follows the DFGIMW mantra (don't fucking get in my way).

 It doesn't aim to replace grunt-init or Yo, but rather complement it.
 Yo generators are cool, but restricting.
-This task allows you to very easily and extremely fast set up your own templates and start using them right away.
+This task allows you to set up your own templates and start using them right away.

-When you run the task it basically looks for a specified template, processes it and uses it to generate a file right into your application structure.
+When you run the task it basically looks for a specified template, processes it and uses it to generate a file right into your project structure.
 The real benefits are that the task is highly configurable and allows you to create files from templates of your own making (there are some pre-defined ones though) into a structure you have decided upon.